BShowen/sinatra_mastermind_game/README.md

 ## To play the game please follow the instructions below.
 ### I have not yet learned how to bundle gems.
 You will need the [colorize](https://github.com/fazibear/colorize) gem installed on your machine before you try to run this.

-## Instructions for installing the "Colorize" gem.
+## Instructions for installing the Colorize gem.
 1. Open your command-line
 2. Type $`gem install colorize`
 3. Now proceed to follow the instructions below.